Written by Pradeep

 A study is published in a journal called ‘fertility and sterility.
 It says that examining a group of Japanese women who used IVF to conceive their first child, 20 % conceived a second time without the help of any fertility treatment.

 This can occur due to various psychological and physical reasons:

 After trying unsuccessfully for around six months to conceive naturally, it is preferable to seek medical help as soon as possible.
 The treatment entirely depends on the reason that hinders the pregnancy.
-Endometriosis could be corrected with a laparoscopic treatment, stimulating ovaries to produce more eggs etc. are some of the treatments.
-If the other treatment doesn’t help to conceive then the doctors may advice for IVF or other infertility treatments.
+Endometriosis could be corrected with a laparoscopic treatment, stimulating ovaries to produce more eggs, etc. are some of the treatments.
+If the other treatment doesn’t help to conceive then the doctors may advise IVF or other infertility treatments.

 What To Expect In Your Second Pregnancy And How To Brace Yourself

 Getting pregnant after a vasectomy

 Conceiving In Less Than 12 Months After A Baby’s Birth